 The helicopter flies a short distance down to wait at Third house shelter.
 About halfway down to Third house the trail enters lush beech forest, with the trail wide and leaf littered, dropping steeply away to the valley on the downhill side.

 The trip provides wonderful views of the top of the South Island across the Marlborough Sounds to the North Island, Kaikoura, Marlborough, and Nelson and Tasman Bay.

 The Dun Mountain helihike is suitable for a wide range of walkers as the trail gradient is easy and downhill.
 The initial rocky part part of the hike can be avoided if clients prefer.
 The total trip takes about 3 – 4 hours from takeoff to return.

 Collection from and return to your lodge or accommodation, helicopter, guide and lunch.

 We can supply extra clothing, day packs and walking poles if you require them.

 It is an easy hike, mainly gently downhill.
 The initial section requires some agility.

 What kind of gear/clothing do I need?

 This is an alpine trip and the weather can change quickly in New Zealand.
 You should have a polypropylene or wool undergarment next to your skin, shirt, and a warm fleece or wool pullover, plus a windproof jacket.
 Most New Zealanders wear shorts, preferably of the quick drying type, although travel type trousers are fine.
-Avoid cotton garments if possible.
-We can usually supply this type of clothing if required.
-Trainers or running shoes are adequate for this trip, light hiking shoes or boots are better.
+Light hiking shoes, trainers or running shoes are adequate for this trip.
 A day pack and water bottle are useful (we can also supply these).